How To Choose The Perfect Porch Swing

 Criteria for the Perfect Porch Swing

-Ask the seller of the weight capacity of the porch swing and check if your ceiling can carry such additional weight.
-If your ceiling cannot support the additional weight, you might want to ask for other options.
+Ask the seller of the porch swing's weight capacity and check if your ceiling can carry such additional weight.
+If your roof cannot support the extra weight, you might want to ask for other options.
 There are porch swings that are smaller in size and can seat one person.
-There are also porch swings that have its own stands so you don't have to worry finding a suitable place to hang it in.
+There are also porch swings with stands, so you don't have to worry about finding a suitable place to hang it in.

-Size - This just doesn't go for the size of the swing but also for the size of your porch as well.
+Size - This doesn't go for the size of the swing and the size of your porch.
 You may want to have enough space for the swing to move back and forth.
-It doesn't have to be a big space but should be adequate enough to move gently.
+It doesn't have to be a big space but should be adequate to move gently.

-One disadvantage of real wicker is that it isn’t made to withstand moisture.
-A better alternative is a synthetic resin which mimics the look of a basket weave.
-Synthetic resin also comes in other styles and color, sometimes even looking like wood.
+One disadvantage of real wicker is it can't withstand moisture.
+A better alternative is a synthetic resin, which mimics the look of a basket weave.
+Synthetic resin also comes in other styles and colors, sometimes even looking like wood.
 The beauty of synthetic resin is that it is low maintenance and is durable against weather elements.

-No Porch or Without a RoofIf you don't have a porch or your porch is too small to accommodate a porch swing, you have other options to still enjoy a porch swing.
+If you don't have a porch or your porch is too small to accommodate a porch swing, you can still enjoy a porch swing.

-Porch swings with its own canopies might also help provide shade and shelter from the rain especially if your porch doesn't have a roof.
+Porch swings with its canopies might also help provide shade and shelter from the rain, especially if your porch doesn't have a roof.
 Choose the one that has canopies made of Sunbrella or other weatherproof outdoor fabric.
 Trees and pergolas also serve as substitutes to hang your swings while offering a magnificent view.